How to “Cold Call” Through Websites

 1. Read the instructions on the contact form page.

-For example, on my consulting site, I have a link for visitors wanting to inquire about partnering with me and one for those wishing to hire me.
-Each particular form gives me the info I need to be of service.
+For example, on my consulting site, I have separate links for visitors who want to inquire about partnering with me and those who wish to hire me.
+Each particular form provides me with the information I need to be of service.

-2. Make sure you are completing the form correctly.
+2. Ensure that you complete the form correctly.

 I am using my partnership form again as an example.
 Again, I am clear about what I need to know and what the submitter needs to provide to pitch their product or service to me.